Remember that class sizes are limited, so don’t delay in contacting us at 773-800-9276 (yarn).

 Saturdays 10:15 AM – 12:15 PM: January 10, 17, 24, 31

 Skills required: none.

-In this class you will learn how to cast on, knit, purl, and cast off.
-You will learn how to choose the right yarns and needles; read gauge; and other information that is necessary to get started knitting.
-At the end of the four weeks, you will have the skills necessary to complete a project (a scarf).
+In this class students will learn how to cast on, knit, purl, and cast off.
+Students will learn how to choose the right yarns and needles; read gauge; and other information that is necessary to get started knitting.
+At the end of the four weeks, students will have the skills necessary to complete a project (a scarf).
 Time permitting, we will also cover decreases, increases, and have a look at knitting in the round.

 Next Step: Simple Hat